This article is brought to you by the brand new Renault Duster, built to leave it all behind.

 Distance: 460km

-Time: 5 hours (plus a stop-off for bakery treats)
+Duration: 5 hours (plus a stop-off for bakery treats)

 Day four means it’s time to mosey back to Adelaide.
-Sure you could tack this onto the end of day three if you’re short on time, but you’d miss out on an extra night by the campfire and daytime rubbernecking at the ranges as they disappear into the distance.
+Sure, you could tack this onto the end of day three if you’re short on time, but you’d miss out on an extra night by the campfire and daytime rubbernecking at the ranges as they disappear into the distance.

 The trip isn’t over without a pop in at Flinders Food Co, which makes the best veggie pastie I’ve ever had – a claim not taken lightly.
 Is it the highlight of the trip?
 Maybe, but there’s plenty to choose from.
 I can’t wait to see more of the Flinders Ranges, and it won’t be without a pastie.